tunmsk/nextgen-facebook/README.md

 <li><strong>WhatsApp</strong> (for Mobile Devices)</li>
 </ul>

 <p>The Facebook, Google+ and Twitter social share buttons support <em>multiple languages</em>.
 A default language can be chosen in the NGFB settings, and the <a href="https://surniaulula.com/extend/plugins/nextgen-facebook/">Pro version</a> switches the social share button language with the webpage language / WordPress locale.
-NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Open Graph (Facebook) and Pinterest Rich Pin descriptions, Tweet text, and other social captions.</p>
+NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Facebook / Open Graph / Pinterest Rich Pin descriptions, Tweet text, and other social captions.</p>

 <div style="clear:both;"></div>